 - Place candles in narrow-mouth containers.
 They restrict the airflow of a burning candle, leading to more soot emissions.

 - Leave candles unattended (though we're betting your parents taught you that one long ago).

 While soot is always a threat when you use candles, knowing what kinds to buy and how to burn them will do a lot to help you keep your home safe and soot-free.
 If you're a policyholder at Esurance and are ever unsure about what's included in your policy, feel free to give us a ring at 1-800-ESURANCE (1-800-378-7262).
-Our agents are standing by to help 24/7.
+Our licensed agents are here to help at these times.

 Is mold covered by homeowners insurance?

 Soot's unsightly cousin, mold, can cause major damage to your abode.
 Find out when mold and water damage are covered by your policy.

 Get tips to reduce your risk of a blaze, whether it's started by candles, cooking appliances, or other household items.

 More about homeowners insurance